-in millions 2016 2015 2014 Balance - Beginning of Year \$ 76 \$ 141 \$ 140 Additions to capitalized exploratory well costs pending the determination of proved reserves 29 88 462 Reclassifications to property, plant and equipment based on the determination of proved reserves (28) (78) (423) Spin-off of California Resources (17) Capitalized exploratory well costs charged to expense (21) (75) (21) Balance - End of Year \$ 56 \$ 76 \$ 141
+in millions 2017 2016 2015 Balance - Beginning of Year \$ 56 \$ 76 \$ 141 Additions to capitalized exploratory well costs pending the determination of proved reserves 201 29 88 Reclassifications to property, plant and equipment based on the determination of proved reserves (128) (28) (78) Capitalized exploratory well costs charged to expense (21) (21) (75) Balance - End of Year \$ 108 \$ 56 \$ 76

 Occidental expenses annual lease rentals, the costs of injectants used in production and geological, geophysical and seismic costs as incurred.
 Occidental determines depreciation and depletion of oil and gas producing properties by the unit-of-production method.
-It amortizes acquisition costs over total proved reserves, and capitalized development and successful exploration costs over proved developed reserves.
+It amortizes leasehold costs over total proved reserves, and capitalized development and successful exploration costs over proved developed reserves.